-Sexually transmitted diseases (STDs) are a major public health issue that affects 20 million people in the United States each year.
+Sexually transmitted diseases (STDs) and sexually transmitted infections (STIs) are a major public health issue that affects 20 million people in the United States each year.
 Though STDs affect both sexes, women are more likely to develop long-term health consequences from an untreated STD.
 Dr. Salsbury and her nurse practitioner, Selena, at My OB/GYN in Pembroke Pines, Florida offer STD testing to protect you and your health.
 To schedule your STD testing, contact the office by phone or by using the online booking tool.

 Sexually transmitted diseases or STDs are bacterial, viral, fungal, or parasitic infections that pass from person-to-person through sexual contact.
 That includes vaginal, anal, and oral sex.